Hanseatic Festivals

 2022 - Neuss

-The Hanseatic Day will take place in a Hanseatic city on the Rhine – at Neuss.
+The Hanseatic Day in 2022 took place in the Hanseatic city on the Rhine Neuss.

 2023 - Torun (Poland)